ckeditor/ckeditor5/docs/updating/nim-migration/custom-plugins.md

 ### Create a new project using package generator

-Due to the amount of minor changes in the dependencies and the build process, we recommend creating a new project using the package generator and then copy the `src`, `tests`, and `sample` folders of your plugin to the new project.
-This will ensure that all the dependencies are up-to-date and that the build process is correct.
+To ensure that all the dependencies are up-to-date and that the build process is correct, we recommend:

+1. Creating a new project using the package generator following the {@link framework/development-tools/package-generator/using-package-generator Package Generator guide}.
+2. Copying the `src`, `tests`, and `sample` folders of your plugin to the new project.
-See the {@link framework/development-tools/package-generator/using-package-generator Package Generator guide} for more information about how to create a new project using it.
+3. Re-adding all the external `dependencies`, `devDependencies`, and `peerDependencies` specific to your plugin to the `package.json` file.

-When you run the CLI, you will be asked to choose whether you want to use JavaScript or TypeScript and whether you only want to support the new installation methods or provide backward compatibility with the old installation methods.
-Choose the options that best suit your needs, but be aware that the backward compatibility option will generate additional files and code that you will need to update or remove later.
-However, you should consider maintaining backward compatibility with the old installation methods if your plugin is used in projects that are outside your control and that may still use old installation methods, for example if your plugin is open-source.
+When you run the CLI, you will be asked to choose whether you only want to support the new installation methods or provide backward compatibility with the old installation methods.
+Choose the options that best suit your needs, but be aware that the latter option will generate additional files and code that you will need to update or remove later.
+However, you should consider it if your plugin is used in projects that are outside your control and that may still use old installation methods, for example if your plugin is open-source.

 The main changes we introduced in the new package generator are: